NVIDIA/nccl-tests/README.md

   * `-m,--agg_iters <aggregation count>` number of operations to aggregate together in each iteration.
 Default : 1.
   * `-a,--average <0/1/2/3>` Report performance as an average across all ranks (MPI=1 only). <0=Rank0,1=Avg,2=Min,3=Max>.
 Default : 1.
 * Test operation
+  * `-v,--param_file <filename>` Read parameters from file for tests that require it.
+Currently only required for alltoallv benchmark.
+Default : disabled.
+Max of 64 characters for filename.
   * `-p,--parallel_init <0/1>` use threads to initialize NCCL in parallel.
 Default : 0.
   * `-c,--check <0/1>` check correctness of results.
 This can be quite slow on large numbers of GPUs.
 Default : 1.
   * `-z,--blocking <0/1>` Make NCCL collective blocking, i.e. have CPUs wait and sync after each collective.
 Default : 0.